St. Mary Student / Parent Reunification Information

 In some emergency situations, the school will require parents to pick up students in a formalized, controlled release.
 The process of this release is called a reunification and may be necessary due to weather, power outage, hazmat or other emergency.
 In the event of criminal activity, injury or death, additional time for release may be needed in order to accommodate law enforcement investigation.
 Reunification is a process that protects the safety of the student and provides accountability in releasing a student to an authorized parent or guardian.
 Since a reunification is not a typical end of school day event, a reunification may occur at a different location or even at another off campus site.

-We understand that parents will be concerned for the welfare of their child/children.
-Please be assured that your child/children are being well taken care of by trained staff while they are awaiting reunification.
-St. Mary School personnel will work as quickly as possible to reunify you with your child/children.
+We understand parents will be concerned for the welfare of their child(ren).
+Please be assured your child/children are being well taken care of by trained staff while they are awaiting reunification.
+St. Mary School personnel will work as quickly as possible to reunify you with your child(ren).

 The school will use any of the following forms of notification, depending on the situation:

 - The automated alert system (info sent via text, email or phone call as long as the parent or guardian has enabled text notification in their profile) in SchoolSpeak

 - Information posted on our website www.saintmaryschool.com